97AlexNguyen/Alex_Houdini_Things/README.md

 # B :
 $${\color{lightgreen}Python for HDA.}$$

-> [!note]
-> Highlights information that users should take into account, even when skimming.

 >You can find many Python scripts for Houdini Digital Assets (HDAs) here, such as callback scripts, working with button strips, toggles, dynamic UI, and PyQt5 as well.